Matilda Coxe Stevenson: Later professional career

 John Powell became frustrated with the lack of progress by Stevenson on her book.
 It was under advisement by Powell, that he furloughed Stevenson.
 There are many opinions on the reasoning for Steveson's furlough; some authors believe that Powell wanted to rid the BAE "of staff members slow to publish."
 At the same time, some others state that "trying to eliminate successful women from government and laboratory staff by using the excuse of furlough for ill health was common practice at the time."
 Others consider Powell's difficulty, and desire, to remove Stevenson was because she was a respected professional and not an amateur.

 Regardless, it became a fight between Stevenson and Powell.
 Stevenson used her connections in Washington to fight for her job, and this period of her life, at 53, was one of her most challenging.

 In 1904, she finally produced her manuscript and was able to continue studying the various tribes.
 From 1890 to 1907, Stevenson did substantial individual fieldwork exploring the cave, cliff, and mesa ruins of the Zuni who resided in the Zuni River Valley in western New Mexico.
 She then studied all the rest of the Pueblo tribes of that state.
 From 1904 to 1910, she embarked on a special comparative study of the Zia, Jemez, San Juan, Cochiti, Nambe, Picarus, Tesuque, Santa Clara, San Ildefonso, Taos, and Tewa Native Americans.

 During that time, in 1907, Matilda Stevenson purchased a ranch (Ton'yo) near San Ildefonso, which became her base for fieldwork.
 She continued to notice the changes in the pueblo peoples and "in 1911, she expressed in a letter to [Frederick Webb] Hodge, 'The more I study the Pueblos the vaster the field becomes, and the gradual changing of these people render[s] it of vast importance for students to work continuously while it [sic.] is yet time, for the younger generation perform their rituals with but slight understanding of the ancient beliefs of their people."

-Stevenson died in Maryland on June 24, 1915.
+Just short of her retirement date at age 66, Stevenson died of heart troubles on June 24, 1915, in Maryland, where she'd gone to live with friends.
+Her obituary in the Evening Star described her as "Mrs. Matilda Coxe Stevenson, an authority on the Zuni and kindred tribes of the Pueblo Indians of New Mexico and Arizona, who was to have retired from her position in the Bureau of Ethnology in the Smithsonian Institution June 30th, after twenty-six years of service."

+She was buried in Rock Tree Cemetery in Maryland, alongside her husband and his parents.
+Although she described herself as "poor as a church mouse," her work was acclaimed and her will lists such enviable possessions "as property in New Mexico and a ranch in Espanola Valley."